oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/inventory/organization-limitations.rst

    .. note:: For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

+4. Customize any of the options by clearing the **Use System** box next to the option and providing the updated quantity.

-4. In the **Quantity Limitations** section, provide the following details:
+5. In the **Quantity Limitations** section, provide the following details:

    * **Minimum Quantity To Order** --- Minimum quantity that buyer or sales person may be the claim in the RFQ, customer order, quote, or a shopping list.
    * **Maximum Quantity To Order** --- Maximum quantity that buyer or sales person  may be the claim in the RFQ, customer order, quote, or a shopping list.

-5. To customize any of these options:

-     a) Clear the **Use System** box next to the option.
-     b) Type in the updated quantity.

 6. Click **Save Settings**.